Gklimo/strava/README.md

 ## Cloud Deployment

 ### AWS
 1. Create Postgres database in RDS.
 Select 'Manage master credentials in AWS secrets manager', the postgres user password will be available under 'Retrieve Credentials' in Secrets Manager service.
-Set inbound rules for the security group to 'All TCP' and 'My IP' to only allow traffic from your IP address.
+Set inbound rules for the security group to 'Custom TCP' and 'My IP' to only allow traffic from your IP address.
+Create rules for port 5432 (pgadmin), 8000 (airbyte), dagster cloud ().
 ![image](https://github.com/Gklimo/strava/assets/84771383/1bee5bbe-4f5e-49f3-8885-5d6ce29f2422)
 3. Launch an EC2 instance,turn off any VPN, connect to the instance using SSH, run the script bellow.
 ```bash